MaryLitvinova/rsschool-cv/cv.md

 I have not yet had the experience of working in IT sphere.
 But I'm constantly and honestly trying to learn, research, and grow.

-My strengths: discipline and structure.
+My strengths: discipline and structuring.

 My immediate goal and priorities: to take the entire JavaScript/Front-end course in The Rolling Scopes School.

+## Skills:

+* Git, GitHub
+* VS Code
+* IntelliJ IDEA
+* Adobe Illustrator